wulkanat/notecipher/README.md

 A simple and secure note taking app previously known as notepadbot.

-This is a fork and partial rewrite of the original NoteCipher in order to make it work on modern Android versions.
+This is a fork and partial rewrite and modernization of the original NoteCipher in order to make it work on modern Android versions (and look a little nicer).

 Showcase app for [SQLCipher for Android](http://sqlcipher.net/sqlcipher-for-android) and [CacheWord](https://github.com/guardianproject/cacheword).